Lemon Drop Shot

 As it’s a shot, it provides a more concentrated, intense flavor than its Martini cousin.
 Perfect for people who want a simple, lively drink with a burst of sweet-sourness.

-The History of The Lemon Drop Shot
+The History of the Lemon Drop Shot

 It’s widely believed that the Lemon Drop Martini was invented in the 1970s by a bartender who worked at an upscale bar in San Francisco.
 Initially served in a cocktail glass, it later gained popularity as a simpler shot.
 The Lemon Drop Shot soon became a favorite among partygoers and cocktail enthusiasts alike.